Scrut1ny/Delete-Me/README.md

 # Delete Me!
 Try and use `CTRL`+`F` to find the website you want to be removed from.
+Please contribute to this page if you have any websites you'd like to add!

 | `Company & Link` |
 | - |